replit/upm/README.md

       upm [command]

     Available Commands:
       which-language   Query language autodetection
       list-languages   List supported languages
       search           Search for packages online
       info             Show package information from online registry add              Add packages to the specfile
       remove           Remove packages from the specfile
       lock             Generate the lockfile from the specfile install          Install packages from the lockfile
-      list           List packages from the specfile (or lockfile) guess          Guess what packages are needed by your project help           Help about any command
+      list             List packages from the specfile (or lockfile) guess            Guess what packages are needed by your project show-package-dir Print the directory where packages are installed help             Help about any command

     Flags:
       -h, --help                       display command-line usage
-      -l, --lang string   specify project language(s) manually -q, --quiet         don't show what commands are being run -v, --version       display command version
+          --ignored-packages strings   packages to ignore when guessing (comma-separated) -l, --lang string                specify project language(s) manually -q, --quiet                      don't show what commands are being run -v, --version                    display command version

     Use "upm [command] --help" for more information about a command.